 As the night grew dark a sense of excitement filled the air.
 Amid much fanfare, about 200 Vikings emerged onto the cordoned off field carrying weapons and burning torches, separated into two groups, then stood silent in front of thousands of visitors.
 After a big introduction, the two groups ran at each other and had un-choreographed battles.
 They used the Hærkamp rules of light touches with the weapons on designated areas, but did it with great energy and the crowd loved it.

-Håkon and I watched the burning of a massive Viking longship and the firework display then returned to the hotel.
-I took a few painkillers and slept pretty good.
-The next morning we took a train ride to Liverpool, a taxi ride to the airport, a plane ride to snow covered Norway, and a car ride back home in freezing temperatures.
+Håkon and I watched a group of archers walk onto the field.
+They let loose burning arrows at the massive Viking longship, which was quickly engulfed in flames.
+The crowd around us applauded as the night ended with the burning of the ship and its massive sail, followed by a spectacular firework display.
+After returning to the hotel, I took a few painkillers and struggled to sleep.
+The next morning Håkon and I took a train ride to Liverpool, a taxi ride to the airport, a plane ride to snow covered Norway, and a car ride back home in freezing temperatures.